JeremyTubongbanua/ReactExamples/README.md

 # ReactExamples
-Udemy - React course notes
+I take notes on the React course on Udemy by Max.
+I only write down things that I deem important.